How Much Does Your Life Cost?

 • Gas, Uber, parking, and other sneaky transportation costs

-• Travel (if you’re spending thousands on travel, please, please, please consider travel hacking)
+• Travel (if you’re spending thousands on travel, please, please, please consider getting into travel rewards)

 • Dining out (can vary like crazy depending on your habits)